geerlingguy/macbook-pro-battery-test/README.md

 To run the script, you should already have the latest versions of [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) installed.

+> **Note about Vagrant plugins**: The author runs the tests without `vagrant-cachier` installed for consistency's sake.
+If you use Vagrant regularly, check to make sure you don't have any plugins installed which could affect the consistency of this test using `vagrant plugin list`!

 ## Usage

 ### Before running the test script